Culture, Consumer Culture, Counterculture

-communications media, music and art, etc. Mass culture becomes possible only with
+cultural activities, communications media, music and art, etc. Mass culture becomes

-arising from people's daily interactions, and therefore lacks the distinctive content of
+individuals, rather than arising from people's daily interactions, and therefore lacks the

 Adorno developed a critical methodology to analyze the production, texts, and reception of

-the artifacts of what became known as "popular culture," thus anticipating the
+the artifacts of what became known as popular culture, thus anticipating the approach of

 International Journal of Cultural Studies, Vol. 2, No. 1, 11-32 (1999)

-surrounding bohemianism was one of authenticity versus the falseness and
+The discourse surrounding bohemianism was one of authenticity versus the falseness and

-commercialization

-question of whether the contested divide between 'High Art' and
+commercialization of mass culture.
+Whether the contested divide between 'High Art' and

-'Mass Culture', much debated within cultural studies since the 1970s, is still as salient as we assume.
+'Mass Culture', much debated within cultural studies since the 1970s, is still as salient

 Meaning and Mass Culture: The Search for a New Literacy - Tim